Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/05_Keys_&_Splines/README.md

 ### 1. Tangential Force at Spline Radius

-The transmitted torque T produces a tangential force at the mean spline radius:
+The transmitted torque T produces a tangential force at the spline radius:

 Ft = T / r